• Home

 Creative Idea for Displaying Photos Without a Frame

-Creative idea for displaying photos without a frame.
-In less than 20 minutes, you can make a few of these photo holders by upcycling jar or teapot lids.
+Creative idea for displaying photos on a table, mantel or console without a frame.
+In less than 20 minutes, you can make a few of these photo holders by up-cycling jar or teapot lids.

 If you have a cell phone, then I know you have hundreds of photos that live on your phone.

-Instead of them being hidden away, why not print a few using your computer printer, and display them for everyone to enjoy.
-Earlier this year, I showed you how I used ribbon to make photos mats for a few of my phone photos.
+Instead of them being hidden away, why not print a few?
+Use your computer printer and display them for everyone to enjoy.

 3 teapot lid and jar lid photo holders lined up on a table.
 Text overlay says no frame needed upcycled photo holders.
 Creative ways to display photos without frames

-No ribbon, frame or mat is needed to display photos when you make a few teapot or canister lid and wire photo holders.
-You can make one, a collection or even make them to give as gifts.
+To display photos on a tabletop without using a frame, you can use teapot or canister lids to make wired lid photo holders.
+You can make one, a collection as I did or even make them to give as gifts.

 A friend of mine is having a new house built.
 I was inspired to make something useful using scrap electrical copper wire she gave me.
-She helped to run the electrical wiring and thought of me when she saw all the wire scrap and knew I would find a way to repurpose them.
-So thank you Gail. :-)
+She thought of me when she saw all the wire scrap and knew I would find a way to repurpose them.

 Ceramic and glass jar lids with knobs on table.